After working as a chemist at a biotechnology company, I enjoy writing about pet care, science, travel, and gardening.

 Many first-time tomatillo gardeners will panic: “My tomatillos have started to grow, but the husks are empty!”

 Tomatillos grow by producing the husk first, and then the berry develops inside and gets larger as it matures.
-Empty husks are not a problem: they are simply the very beginning of the process!
+Empty husks are not a problem; they are simply the very beginning of the process!
 After a few weeks, the tomatillo berry will get bigger and bigger.
 Soon, the husks will be tight around the tomatillo fruit.

 When Are Tomatillos Ripe?

 Green varieties of tomatillo are ripe when the husk is tight and the fruit begins to split the husk.
-The husk will turn from green to a muted straw color, and will begin to appear dry.
+The husk will turn from green to a muted straw color and will begin to appear dry.
 If the fruit remains on the plant, it will eventually turn yellow.
 The tangy flavor is lost as the fruit becomes over-ripe, so be sure to pick the berries when they are firm, green, and the husk has been split.

 Purple varieties are ripe when the fruit splits the husk and the fruit is purple.
 Some purple varieties need exposure to strong sunlight to develop the full purple color.
 Note that purple tomatillos become sweeter when fully ripe: if a traditional (tangy) tomatillo flavor is desired, pick the fruit before it turns purple.

 As tomatillos are indeterminate, it can take a week or two to obtain enough fruit to make a sauce or salsa.
 Tomatillos store very well, as long as the husk is kept in place.
-Simply pull the fruit off the plant, leave the husk in place, and store on the counter for a week or two.
+Simply pull the fruit off the plant, leave the husk in place, and store the fruit on the counter for a week or two.
 Once enough fruit is gathered, make a tomatillo salsa or can the tomatillos for future use.
 Discard any fruit that appears soft or wrinkled.

-Preparing Tomatillos for Use
+Preparing the Fruit for Use

-Salsa Verde Recipe (Tomatillo Salsa Recipe):
+Salsa Verde Recipe (Tomatillo Salsa Recipe)

 - 2 cups water